 The assessment of traffic and transport impacts should be presented in a separate report for each project affected mode (e.g. road, rail, air and sea).
+For this project "sea" is taken by the Department of Transport and Main Roads to include the Coomera River South Branch and interconnecting corridors.
 These assessment reports must provide sufficient information to allow an independent assessment to be made of how existing transport infrastructure will be affected by project transport at the local and regional level.